 Requirements for admissionAll those who have a secondary school diploma necessary for admission to a State University in the student's country of origin can enrol in the first cycle for Baccalaureate in Sacred Liturgy (SL.B.).
 The Institute requires foreign students to take an entrance test to assess their knowledge of the Italian language.
 For students of classical education it will be necessary to take a level test to assess their knowledge of classical languages (Latin and Greek).
 ISSR students who have completed their studies and wish to specialise in Liturgy, as well as students who have completed five-year philosophical-theological studies but do not have the ST.B., can access the SL.B. by agreeing on a study programme with the Headmaster.
 Please note: The ST.B. will continue to grant access to the Licence in Liturgy, subject to an admission test of Greek and Latin and Italian only to foreign students.
 The SL.B. does not give the right to access the Licence in Theology.
 In order to gain access to the Licentiate in Theology the student will have to be recognised for the courses passed in the SL.B. and complete the programme provided for the ST.B. including the obligatory philosophical studies.

-- three supplementary courses (15 ECTS) among the following areas:
+- All characterizing courses (35 ECTS) from the following areas:

 - Liturgical Spirituality

 - Spirituality and humanities

 - a Baccalaureate paper of approximately 60-80 pages.

 - oral examination including 45 minutes in front of a committee.